John Crofton: University of Edinburgh

 At the University of Edinburgh, Scotland, Crofton was appointed chair of the Respiratory Diseases and Tuberculosis in 1952.
 In his clinical unit at the City Hospital he introduced and developed what came to be known as the "Edinburgh Method" for tuberculosis treatment.
 The essence of the method was the use of multiple drugs taken simultaneously to reduce the chance for drug-resistant strains of the tubercle bacilli to develop, this combined with careful monitoring of patients to ensure that they adhered to the prescribed medication regime.
 His team were able to demonstrate that mortality, and the spread of the disease in the community, could be reduced almost to zero if medication was properly prescribed and properly taken.
 The incidence of tuberculosis in Edinburgh declined rapidly, and Crofton spent much of the rest of his career travelling around the UK and the wider world attempting to get this message across.

 Alongside tuberculosis, Crofton's other main work was in preventing tobacco-related medical problems.
 In this he worked closely with his wife Eileen, who from 1972 headed the Action on Smoking and Health (ASH) organisation in Scotland.

+In 1952 Crofton was elected a member of the Harveian Society of Edinburgh and served as President in 1977.

 From 1963 to 1966 Crofton was dean of medicine at the University of Edinburgh Medical School.
 From 1966 to 1969 he worked with Andrew Douglas on their postgraduate textbook, Respiratory Diseases.
 From 1969 to 1971, the period of student unrest all around the world, he was vice-principal of the university: during this time Gordon Brown (future prime minister) was elected by the students as rector.
 This had traditionally been a ceremonial post, but Brown decided to exercise his right as rector to chair the University Court.
 According to Crofton, Brown did the job very efficiently.

+From 1972 until 1973 Crofton was the Vice President of the Royal College of Physicians of Edinburgh.
 From 1973 to 1976 Crofton was president of the Royal College of Physicians of Edinburgh.